Al Davis (boxer): Early life

 Davis grew up in the rough and tough, then-predominantly Jewish Brownsville section of Brooklyn.
 His father ran a produce pushcart and later owned a candy store during the 1920s, Prohibition days.
 Davis' job, as a young boy of seven, was to keep lookout for the police and give the alert to his father to hide bottles of whiskey being sold on the sly.

-Davis developed into a tough, street-smart young man, and became well known in a neighborhood that was famed as the home of Murder, Inc. His two brothers were affiliated with the notorious gang, acting as collectors.
-However, because of Al's toughness and fierce independence, he was able to steer clear of the temptations of the easy wealth of the gangster life by concentrating on his boxing.
-In fact, he was one of the few young men in the neighborhood who was unafraid to stand up to feared local hoodlums like Murder, Inc.'s Abe Reles.
+Davis developed into a young man and became known in a neighborhood that was home to Murder, Inc. His two brothers were affiliated with the gang.
+He concentrated on his boxing.

 His mother called him "Vroomeleh," an affectionate diminutive of his Hebrew name, Avrum (Hebrew for his middle name, Abraham), and he was known to friends and family in his neighborhood as "Vroomy."
 When Al was a teenager, a boxing promoter convinced him to change his nickname to "Bummy;" the promoter felt that it sounded tougher and would draw a larger crowd.
 Davis originally objected to his boxing name.

 Davis began boxing at Willie and Charlie Beecher's gym in Brownsville around 1933.
 At age thirteen, he came under the tutelage of a Jewish trainer, Froike (Frankie) Kane, a former lightweight.
 At barely fifteen, a year under age, Davis had his first amateur bout under the name Giovanni Pasconi.
 With his left hook, he knocked out a number of his first opponents and won scores of watches, the only compensation allowed amateur boxers.
 He pawned or sold most of them to his promoter for cash.